 New Year's Day

-Martin Luther King, Jr. Day Presidents'
+Martin Luther King, Jr. Day

-Day
+Presidents' Day

 Memorial Day

 Independence Day

-Labor Day Veteran's
+Labor Day

-Day Thanksgiving
+Veteran's Day

-Day
+Thanksgiving Day

 Day after Thanksgiving

-Christmas Eve Christmas
+Christmas Eve

-Day
+Christmas Day

 Day after Christmas

 New Year's Eve

 Three (3) Floating Holidays or 24 hours (see below)

-(Effective the first pay period of January of each year, each full-time employee, will receive three (3) floating holidays (24 hours) for use during the calendar year.
-For employees hired during the calendar year (after the first pay period in January), the amount of hours shall be pro-rated based on the month of hire (2 hours/month).
-Floating holidays must be used during the calendar year in which they were granted.)

-2. When a holiday falls on a Sunday, the next day shall be observed as the holiday.
+- (Effective the first pay period of January of each year, each full-time employee, will receive three (3) floating holidays (24 hours) for use during the calendar year.
+For employees hired during the calendar year, the amount of hours shall be prorated based on the month of hire (2 hours per month).
+Floating holidays must be used during the calendar year in which they were granted.) - 2.
+When a holiday falls on a Sunday, the next day shall be observed as the holiday.
 When a holiday falls on a Saturday, the preceding day shall be observed as the holiday.